-Aerial, vessel, and photo-identification surveys and genetic analyses indicate that within the U.S. Exclusive Economic Zone (EEZ) there are at least three populations that migrate between their respective summer/fall feeding areas to winter/spring calving and mating areas (Calambokidis et al. 1997, Baker et al. 1998, Figs. 38 and 39): 1) winter/spring populations in coastal Central America and Mexico which migrate to the coast of California to southern British Columbia in summer/fall (Calambokidis et al. 1989, Steiger et al. 1991, Calambokidis et al. 1993) - referred to as the California/Oregon/Washington and Mexico stock; 2) winter/spring populations of the Hawaiian Islands which migrate to northern British Columbia/Southeast Alaska and Prince William Sound west to Unimak Pass (Baker et al. 1990, Perry et al. 1990, Calambokidis et al. 1997) - referred to as the Central North Pacific stock; and 3) winter/spring populations of Japan which, based on Discovery Mark information, probably migrate to waters west of Unimak Pass (the Bering Sea and Aleutian Islands) in summer/fall (Berzin and Rovnin 1966, Nishiwaki 1966, Darling 1991), and possibly to the Gulf of Anadyr (NMML unpublished data) - referred to as the Western North Pacific stock.
-Winter/spring populations of humpback whales also occur near Mexico's offshore islands in the Revillagigedo Archipelago.
+Aerial, vessel, and photo-identification surveys and genetic analyses indicate that within the U. S. Exclusive Economic Zone (EEZ) there are at least three populations that migrate between their respective summer/fall feeding areas to winter/spring calving and mating areas (Calambokidis et al. 1997, Baker et al. 1998, Figs. 38 and 39): 1) winter/spring populations in coastal Central America and coastal Mexico which migrate to the coast of California to southern British Columbia in summer/fall (Calambokidis et al. 1989, Steiger et al. 1991, Calambokidis et al. 1993) - referred to as the California/Oregon/Washington and Mexico stock; 2) winter/spring populations of the Hawaiian Islands which migrate to northern British Columbia/Southeast Alaska and Prince William Sound west to Unimak Pass (Baker et al. 1990, Perry et al. 1990, Calambokidis et al. 1997) - referred to as the Central North Pacific stock; and 3) winter/spring populations off Japan which, based on Discovery Mark information, probably migrate primarily to waters west of Unimak Pass (the Bering Sea and Aleutian Islands) in summer/fall (Berzin and Rovnin 1966, Nishiwaki 1966, Darling 1991), and possibly to the Kuril Islands, Gulf of Anadyr, and southeastern Chukotka Peninsula (NMML unpublished data).
+This latter population is referred to as the Western North Pacific stock.

+Breeding populations of humpback whales also occur in winter near Mexico's offshore islands in the Revillagigedo Archipelago.
 The migratory destination of these whales is not well known (Calambokidis et al. 1993, Calambokidis et al. 1997).
-Some recent exchange between winter/spring areas has been documented (Darling and McSweeney 1985, Baker et al. 1986, Darling and Cerchio 1993), as well as movement between Japan and British Columbia, and Japan and the Kodiak Archipelago (Darling et al. 1996, Calambokidis et al. 1997).
-Calambokidis et al. (2001) concludes that there are at least 3 subpopulations of humpback whales on the wintering grounds (Hawaii, Japan, and Mexico), and possibly as many as 6 subpopulations, with subdivisions in Mexico, Japan, and Central America.
+Some recent exchange between winter/spring areas has been documented (Darling and McSweeney 1985, Baker et al. 1986, Darling and Cerchio 1993), as well as movement between Japan and British Columbia, and Japan and the Kodiak Archipelago (Darling et al. 1996, Calambokidis et al. 1997), although recent preliminary photo-id data suggest some of these whales summer in the western Gulf of Alaska and Bering Sea.
+Calambokidis et al. (2001) concludes that there are at least three subpopulations of humpback whales on the wintering grounds (Hawaii, Japan, and Mexico), and possibly as many as six subpopulations, with subdivisions in Mexico, Japan, and Central America.

 Currently, there are insufficient data to apply the Dizon et al. (1992) phylogeographic approach to classify population structure in humpback whales.
 Until further information becomes available, three stocks of humpback whales (as described above) are recognized within the U.S. EEZ of the North Pacific: one in the eastern North Pacific (the California/Oregon/Washington - Mexico stock), one in the central North Pacific, and one in the western North Pacific.
 The California/Oregon/Washington - Mexico humpback whale stock is reported separately in the Stock Assessment Reports for the Pacific Region.
+Data from a large-scale study throughout the North Pacific conducted in 2004-06 (the SPLASH project) are expected to provide a much more comprehensive understanding of humpback whale population structure in the North Pacific in the near future.